xebia-functional/spark-workshop/labs/shell.md

 		import java.lang.Math
 		lineLenghts.reduce((a, b) => Math.max(a,b))

 * [A] It performs an invalid operation that produces a runtime failure.
+The exception is initially wrapped into a lazy transformation operation.
+We only will see the issue running an action (collect in the example).
 We can see this sort of errors in the ClusterUI.

         val lazyFail = lineLenghts.map(len => len + 3 / 0)
 		lazyFail.collect()